 This is the story of how an investment into new infrastructure is putting the small town of Mogelsberg (pop.
 2000) onto the map as a travel destination.

 As traveling becomes less expensive and more accessible, people tend to congregate more extensively in select places.
 Hence, Zürich has become Switzerland’s number one travel destination.
-However, the nature and beauty that Switzerland advertises is not found in its cities.
+However, the nature and beauty that Switzerland advertises are not found in its cities.
 On the one hand, this travel trend causes adverse effects such as overcrowding.
 Yet, it also provides a stimulus for less serviced areas to invest in their infrastructure and offerings to attract tourists.

 The story starts at the Kronenberg Museum in Tyrol